aLiviaMs/Weather/README.md

 # Weather
- Weather Search made with JS
+ Weather Search made with JS with API handling, using the [OpenWeather API](https://openweathermap.org/api).
+ You can run this project clicking [here](https://aliviams.github.io/Weather/)